2018 Tourism Funding Information

 Tourism Grant Recipient Requirements

-The schedule for accepting, reviewing and awarding funding is as follows (all meetings are public and at City Hall):
+The schedule for accepting, reviewing and awarding funding is as follows:

 February–December 10—Submit Tourism Funding Reimbursement Form (with copies of receipts and invoices) and Tourism Funding Expenditure Worksheet for reimbursement.